rokucommunity/rooibos/docs/index.md

 ```
 #amount of time to wait for unit test execution
 ROKU_TEST_WAIT_DURATION=5
-ROKU_TEST_ID=[Some identifiter for your tests, should be set by CI as the buildid/git hash]
+ROKU_TEST_ID=[Some identifier for your tests, should be set by CI as the buildId/git hash]

 continuousIntegration: build install
 	echo "Running Rooibos Unit Tests"